Mohamed Seif

 About

-I am a researcher in the Department of Electrical and Computer Engineering at Princeton University.
+I am a Tenure-Track Assistant Professor of Computer Science and Engineering at Oakland University.
+I also am a Visiting Fellow in the Department of Electrical and Computer Engineering at Princeton University.
 I received my Ph.D. in Electrical and Computer Engineering from the University of Arizona.
+I am originally from Alexandria, Egypt, a Mediterranean city with a rich Egyptian and Greek heritage where Euclid once developed the foundations of geometry.

 My research lies at the intersection of information theory, machine learning, wireless communications, and signal processing.
 I develop mathematically grounded methods for privacy-preserving and communication-efficient AI systems, with interests spanning distributed learning, graph and network data analysis, edge intelligence, and trustworthy generative AI.